ramseyjiang/go_mid_to_senior/patterns/structural/bridge/readme.md

 Bridge pattern that lets you divides business logic or huge class into separate class hierarchies that can be developed independently.
 The Bridge pattern lets you replace the implementation object inside the abstraction.
-It’s as easy as assigning a new value to a field.
-One of these hierarchies ( often called the Abstraction) will get a reference to an object of the second hierarchy (Implementation).
-The abstraction will be able to delegate some (sometimes, most) of its calls to the implementations object.
-Since all implementations will have a common interface, they’d be interchangeable inside the abstraction.
+The Bridge pattern tries to decouple things as usual with design patterns.
+It decouples abstraction an object from its implementation the thing that the object does.

 How to Implement